Wendyv510/signalwire_challenge/README.md

  -thin start --ssl

- -open https://localhost:3000/users in browser to be able to view user json data & https://localhost:3000/tickets to view tickets json data & https://localhost:3000/tags to view tags json data
+ -open https://localhost:3000/users in browser to be able to view user json data

+ -run rails test to run tests

 Description: The SignalWire Challenge app is to showcase my capabilities building a Rails API app, implementing tests, and WebHooks.